LivelyKernel/lively.next/README.md

 A "moduleEnv" is the object used for recording the evaluation state.
-Each module that is loaded with source instrumentation enabled as an according moduleEnv It is populated when the module is imported and then used and modified when users run evaluations using `lively.vm.esm.runEval()` or change the module's code with `moduleSourceChange()`.
+Each module that is loaded with source instrumentation enabled as an according moduleEnv It is populated when the module is imported and then used and modified when users run evaluations using `lively.vm.runEval()` or change the module's code with `moduleSourceChange()`.
 You can get access to the internal module state via `moduleEnv('some-module').recorder` the recorder is a map of variable and function names.